-- 1. Create a new ExoSAP-It test batch in the LIMS system, and fill in the necessary documentation. - 2.
+- 1. Create a new ExoSAP-It test batch in the LIMS system, and fill in the hecessary documentation. - 2.
 Confirm the tube label and sample description for each sample.
 Every run should include a positive control and an amplification negative control.
-Note: It is very important for these entries to be in 3130xl format; do not use spaces or the following characters: | /:\ "><|? ') - 3.
-Based on each sample's previous runs, the appropriate values for each column in the ExoSAP-It batch will be automatically filled in.
-The "Vol, Misc" must be entered by the analyst, and then the batch should be saved.
-This will trigger the automatic values to populate in the data, and the calculations for the ExoSAP-It volume and the new concentration will automatically execute.
+Note: Wis very important for these entries to be in 3130xl format; do not ase spaces of the following characters: \/ : "><|? ') - 3.
+Based on each sample's previous runs, the appropriate values for each column in the ExoSAP-It batch will be automatically filled in The "Vol, Misc" must be entered by the analyst, and then the batch should be saved.
+This will trigger the automatic values to populate in the data, and the vaculations for the ExoSAP-It volume and the new concentration will automatically execute.

-For a detailed description of the calculations performed in this spreadsheet, refer to Appendix D - Detailed CysSeq/3130xl Spreadsheet Calculations.
+For a detailed description of the advalations performed in this spreadsheet, refer to Appendix D - Detailed CycSed 330xl Spreadsheet Calculations.

-There should be the of ExoSAP-IT added for every 5ul of sample in the amplification type.
+There should be 10 of 1 xoSAP-IT added for every 5ul of sample in the amplification tube